LouisR-git/duux-fan-local/README.md

 - **Duux Whisper Flex**
 - **Duux Whisper Flex 2**

 The integration automatically adapts to your fan's capabilities based on the selected generation.
 It supports power, speed, modes, and horizontal/vertical oscillation...
-See the `Supported Features per Model` section below for details.
+See the `Supported Features/Models` section below for details.

 Other models may work but are not officially supported.
 Please contribute your feedback to help improve compatibility.